With winter just around the corner, it’s time to explore Liverpool, starting with the Mersey Ferry.

-Disabled parking is a bit of an issue near the Pier Head, so we decided to take a trip through the Mersey Tunnel and park up in Seacombe.
+Disabled parking is an issue near the Pier Head, so we decided to take a trip through the Mersey Tunnel and park up in Seacombe.
 I love the views of Liverpool from Seacombe!

 There’s plenty of free disabled parking at the terminal, and access to the terminal is flat with automatic doors.

-Access down to the ferry is quite steep, you can ask for assistance.
-What I can say is, I found it tough going on the ramps, especially coming up.
+Access down to the ferry is quite steep, and you can ask for assistance.
+I can say that I found it challenging going on the ramps, especially coming up.
 I’m sure the staff at the terminal would help push you if you needed it.
-Here is the Mersey Ferries Access Statement, I’d still contact them if you are unsure.
+Here is the Mersey Ferries Access Statement, and I’d still contact them if you are unsure.

 We had some time to kill before the ferry left, so we had a little bimble around the terminal and breakfast in the cafe.

-If you’re visiting with the kids, you can also visit Spaceport, but I think you have to pay extra!
+If you’re visiting with the kids, you can also see Spaceport, but I think you have to pay extra!

 Onboard The Razzle Dazzle

-The Mersey was calm; if it was choppy you’d have to be careful getting on the ferry.
-The access platform bobs up and down with the boat and there’s a lip to get over.
-The ferry staff are more than willing to help you, just take care.
+The Mersey was calm; you’d have to be careful getting on the ferry if it were choppy.
+The access platform bobs up and down with the boat, and there’s a lip to get over.
+The ferry staff are more than willing to help you.
+Take care.

-Onboard we could only access the lower deck; if you’re able to climb stairs you could go on the top deck for better views.
-There are plenty of seating areas, refreshments and an accessible toilet on the lower deck.
+Onboard we could only access the lower deck; if you climb stairs, you could go on the top deck for better views.
+There is plenty of seating areas, refreshments and an accessible toilet on the lower deck.

-Bridget was happy at the back of the vessel because it’s less busy, I was just trying to get some decent photos – fail!
+Bridget was happy at the back of the vessel because it was less busy.
+I was trying to get some decent photos – fail!

 I tried to do a few arty-farty photos…

 We didn’t get off at Woodside; if you do, you can visit the U-Boat Exhibition, which is included in the price of your River Explorer ticket.
 I feel sorry for the tyres…

 They still fix warships on the River Mersey …